 Tapestry Crochet Patterns for Beginners

 What is tapestry crochet?
-Tapestry crochet is a method of crocheting with 2 or more colors at a time, changing back and forth between colors as you work each round.
+Tapestry crochet is a method of crocheting with two or more colors at a time, changing back and forth between colors as you work each round.
 Usually this is worked in the round with the right side always facing as this creates smoother color changes.
+Let’s explore some tapestry crochet patterns and tips for beginners.

 How to Tapestry Crochet